Cauliflower Fried Rice

 - 2 eggs, lightly beaten

-Stir in the flavor
+Stir in the seasoning

 Add soy sauce or liquid aminos and sweetener.
 Stir to combine.
 Taste and adjust seasoning, adding more soy sauce, sweetener or sesame oil if needed.
 Garnish with sliced green onions.